apballock/Business-Intelligence-Dashboard-Project-Power-BI-DAX-Data-Insights-/README.md

 ## Key Takeaway

 The KPI cards provide a quick overview of the dataset’s overall business performance, allowing users to immediately identify revenue, profitability, and sales volume at a glance.

+---

+## Data Modeling & DAX Measures
+### Sales by Country on a Map

+###  Objective

+Visualize the geographic distribution of sales using a map visual and interactive filtering.

+---

+## Visualization Created

+A **Map visual** was added to display total sales by country.

+### Configuration:
+- **Location:** Country
+- **Bubble Size:** Sales

+To enable geographic visuals, map visuals were activated in:

+`File → Options → Security → Enable Map Visuals`

+---

+## Interactive Filter

+A **Slicer visual** was added next to the map to filter data dynamically by year.

+### Slicer Configuration:
+- **Field:** Year

+The slicer was tested successfully by selecting different years and confirming that the map updated interactively.

+---

+## Business Insight

+### Which country has the highest total sales?
+- **United States** has the highest total sales in the dataset.

+### Does the ranking change between years?
+- The overall ranking remains relatively consistent across years, although some countries show variations in sales volume depending on the selected year.

+---

+## Key Takeaway

+The map visualization provides a clear geographic overview of sales performance across countries.
+Adding the Year slicer improves interactivity and allows users to analyze trends and regional performance over time.

+---